Menu

 What I do for a living

-I’m a people-first product and business leader with a background in user experience design and sociology.
+I’m a people-first product leader with a background in user experience design and sociology.
 I work with empowered teams to create sustainable software that people love to use.
 For more information about my work, see the portfolio section.

 My story